openquantumhardware/qick-tools/mkids_v2/README.md

 # zcu216

-Firmware (.bit and .hwh files) and a notebooke for each version of the firmware.
+Firmware (.bit and .hwh files) and a notebook for each version of the firmware.